 Running requires no equipment, can be done in the great outdoors and provides a whole host of benefits, so it’s little surprise it’s such a popular way to exercise.

-Whether you’ve taken up running prior to lockdown or are thinking about including it as part of your fitness routine, here are answers to the most asked questions on running to help you stay on the right path, with tips from British distance athlete Charlotte Arter.
+Whether you’ve taken up running over the last year, or are thinking about starting to include it as part of your fitness routine, we know you may have some questions, from how to start running, through to what running does to your body, and even how and when you should eat around a run.
+Here are answers to some of your most popular running queries, to help you stay on the right path, with tips from British distance athlete Charlotte Arter.

 Charlotte Arter, British Distance Athlete